 - talk about your journey and well-being at Nebulab,

 - develop and follow a personal learning plan,

 - stay in the loop about what's going on in the the rest of the company and

 You should also include time for chit-chat and for getting to know each other—this will help the two of you develop trust and connection, and have more and more meaningful conversations over time.

 Preparing for a 1:1

-- Do you understand what goals/challenges/strategy your manager wants the team working towards and how you fit in?
+- Do you understand what goals your manager wants the team working towards and your role within that strategy?

-- What is the best way to educate your manager on what you are working on?
+- How can you educate your manager on what you are working on?

-- Do you need any guidance on solving an issue?
+- Do you need any guidance on solving a technical/people problem?

-- Are there any specific areas where you'd like to receive more feedback?
+- Are there any areas where you'd like to receive more feedback?